 Contribution of violent deaths to life uncertainty

-To test our hypothesis of the young mortality hump, we compared the 25 countries with the highest levels of violence in 2017 with the set of countries that ranked in the top-10 most peaceful nations in the period 2008-2017.
-This robust peaceful region includes Iceland, New Zealand, Austria, Portugal and Denmark, among others.
-Syria, Afghanistan, South Sudan, Iraq and Somalia, on the other hand, showed the least peaceful levels in 2017.
-This strategy allowed us to identify the ages that drive the difference in lifetime uncertainty between the countries with violent environments and the peaceful region.
-Additionally, we were able to analyse how much homicides, war-related, and other violent causes of death make more uncertain lifetimes relative to the peaceful region.
-These results, however, represent a lower bound as violent deaths are often underestimated and underreported, specially in countries with high violence.
-For example, in Mexico and Venezuela, the lack of data has made difficult for researcher to estimate the current level of homicides due to misclassification, underreported murders, and the increasing number of missing individuals.37
+To test our hypothesis of the young mortality hump, we compared the 25 countries with the highest levels of violence in 2017 with the set of countries that ranked in the top-10 of the most peaceful in the period 2008-2017.
+The former group includes countries like Syria, Afghanistan, South Sudan, Iraq and Somalia.
+The latter, Iceland, New Zealand, Austria, Portugal and Denmark, among others.
+This strategy allowed us to identify the ages driving the difference in lifetime uncertainty between violent countries and more peaceful ones.
+Additionally, we were able to analyse the contribution of homicides, war-related, and other violent causes of death to lifetime uncertainty.
+These results, however, represent a lower bound as violent deaths are often underestimated and underreported, especially in high-level settings.
+For example, in Mexico and Venezuela, lack of data has made difficult for researchers to estimate the current level of homicides due to misclassification, underreported murders, and the increasing number of missing individuals.37 Equally, the collection of credible/accurate data is particularly difficult in besieged or “hard to reach” areas in Syria and Yemen.